Mineral del Monte: Geology

-The Pachuca-Mineral del Monte silver mining district is at the southern end of a metalliferous mineral zone that extends northwest to encompass Mineral del Chico to the Zimapan lead-mining district to the northwest.
+The Pachuca-Real del Monte Mining District is at the southern end of a metalliferous mineral zone that extends northwest to encompass Mineral del Chico to the Zimapan lead-mining district to the northwest.
 The ore deposits occur in the volcanic Tertiary Pachuca Group, principally andesite-rhyolite flow series with intervening tuff beds.
 The deposits are epithermal sulfide minerals within steeply dipping normal fault veins.
 Acanthite and argentite are the principal silver ore minerals.
-Between 1973 through 1981, Compania De Real Del Monte Y Pachuca, S.A., produced 24,762,667.2 Troy ounces of silver and 133,950.33 Troy ounces of gold.
+Between 1973 through 1981, the Compañia de Real del Monte y Pachuca, S.A., produced 24,762,667.2 Troy ounces of silver and 133,950.33 Troy ounces of gold.

 The richest vein of silver was the Veta Vizcaina, or the Vizcaina Vein, which extended 5 km to the east of Real del Monte.
 Productive mines along this vein included the San Francisco, Santa Agueda (1767), Santa Teresa (1734), La Joya (1734), San Cayetano (1751), Dolores (1734), and La Palma (1734).
-By 1750, Pedro Terreros had control of this lucrative vein.
+By 1750, Pedro Romero de Terreros had control of this lucrative vein.
 Production continued until the mid-1770s.